bkiers/Liqp/README.md

 This library can be used in two different ways:

-1. to construct an AST (abstract syntax tree) of some Liquid input
+1. to construct a parse tree of some Liquid input
 2. to render Liquid input source (either files, or input strings)

-## 1. Creating an AST
+## 1. Creating a parse tree

-To create an AST from input source, do the following:
+To create a parse tree from input source, do the following:

 ```java
 String input =